-Born into a military family and constitutionally restless, Christine Hume has lived in over 23 places in the U.S. and Europe.
-Since 2005, her home is Ypsilanti, Michigan, where she is a professor of English in the interdisciplinary Creative Writing Program at Eastern Michigan University.
+Born into a military family and constitutionally restless, Christine Hume has lived in over 23 places in the U.S. and Europe before landing in Ypsilanti, Michigan in 2005.
 She earned an M.F.A. from Columbia University in 1993 and a Ph.D. from University of Denver in 2000.
-Her three books of poetry—Musca Domestica, Alaskaphrenia, and Shot—won the Barnard New Women Poets Prize, The Green Rose Award, SPD’s Best Book of the Year Award.
-You can find her poems anthologized widely, most recently in Poets in the 21st Century: Poetics of Social Engagement (Wesleyan, 2018) and in journals such as The Boston Review, Harper’s Magazine, and The New Republic.
+Her three books of poetry—Musca Domestica, Alaskaphrenia, and Shot—won the Barnard New Women Poets Prize, The Green Rose Award, SPD’s Best Book of the Year Award, and you can find her poems anthologized widely, most recently in Poets in the 21st Century: Poetics of Social Engagement (Wesleyan, 2018).
+She is a professor of English in the interdisciplinary Creative Writing Program at Eastern Michigan University.

-She has taught visiting workshops on Sound Poetry, The Walk: Artistic Form and Generative Practice, Chromopoetics, Graphic Materialities, and given talks on Publishing, Teaching Poetry, (Re)Figuring Voice, Literary Activism, and Generic Hybridity.
+Hume has taught visiting workshops on Sound Poetry, The Walk: Artistic Form and Generative Practice, Chromopoetics, Graphic Materialities, and given talks on Publishing, Teaching Poetry, (Re)Figuring Voice, Literary Activism, and Generic Hybridity.
 She participated in the international festival, “Days of Poetry and Wine” in Slovenia; taught workshops in St. Petersburg for Summer Literary Seminars; and in Lisbon, Portugal for Dzanc Books International Literary Program.
-She has received residencies from Fundacion Valaparaiso in Spain; the Wurlizter Foundation in Taos, New Mexico; MacDowell Colony in New Hampshire; and the Fine Arts Work Center in Provincetown, Massachusetts, and she was an Image Text Ithaca Fellow in July 2015.
+She has received residencies from Fundacion Valaparaiso in Spain; the Wurlizter Foundation in Taos, New Mexico; MacDowell Colony in New Hampshire; and the Fine Arts Work Center in Provincetown, Massachusetts, and she has been an Image Text Ithaca Fellow at Ithaca College.

-Her critical work is featured in Extending the Document: Source Material and the Lyric Imagination in Contemporary Poetry, ed.
+As an editor, she has curated and introduced two special issues of American Book Review, on #MeToo and on Girlhood.
+Find her annotated list of feminist re-tellings of myths at Electric Literature.
+Critical essays on documentary sonic experiments, sound poetry and art, Anne Carson and Francis Alÿs, Mei Mei Berssenbrugge, Tracie Morris, Ann Lauterbach, and Pierre Joris can be found in Extending the Document: Source Material and the Lyric Imagination in Contemporary Poetry, ed.
 David Ray Vance (Wesleyan); Anne Carson: Ecstatic Lyre, ed.
 Joshua Marie Wilkinson, (University of Michigan Press), Case on the Line, ed.
 Emily Rosko and Anton Vander Zee, (University of Iowa) Cartographies of the In-between, ed.
 Peter Cockelbergh (Litteraria Pragensi/ Philosophy Faculty of Charles University, Prague), three volumes of Poets in the 21st Century, ed.
-Claudia Rankine (Wesleyan UP), as well as American Book Review, Chicago Review, American Poet, Aufgabe, many issues of RainTaxi as well as Fence’s online review column The Constant Critic, and elsewhere.
+Claudia Rankine (Wesleyan UP), and many journals such as Contemporary Literature.